An Honest Look at UofT24 Jul 2018

 - Use summers wisely – don’t do nothing.
 Personally, I was never a big fan of summer school, I preferred finding research work or an internship.

 - Take care of your body.
 Healthy body, healthy mind.
 Eat well, exercise, and remember that UofT gyms are included in tuition.

 UofT is a research-oriented school that is tough on undergraduates.
-However, at UofT, you are exposed to world-class research environments and limitless opportunities.
-It’s’ up to you to take advantage of these resources.
+At UofT, you are exposed to world-class research environments and limitless opportunities, but it’s up to you to take advantage of these resources.

-I had a great learning experience at UofT, but it wasn’t the standard university experience.
-To me, UofT was a place where I learned a great amount, made connections and started my career – that’s all.
+To me, UofT wasn’t the standard university experience, it was a place where I learned a great amount, made connections and started my career – that’s all.
 I don’t feel any emotional connection to UofT as a whole.

 And that’s okay.